dellius-alexander/Testing-Strategy/README.md

 ## Testing with Cypress
 We have used ***Cypress*** to conduct end-to-end testing within an isolated jenkins environment.
 Upon each commit as tests are updated for the current version under development, qa writes tests scripts/specs that jenkins will employ to test against newly checked in code or updates to our application.
 <br/>
 Upon each iteration Cypress will be rebuilt via [cypress.Dockerfile](./cypress.Dockerfile).
 Once the environment is setup we get a snapshot of our testing environment in the form of a docker image ([dalexander2israel/cypress_included:5.4.0](./cypress.Dockerfile)).
 The custom image is now ready to spin up any time we need to run any tests suite as need.
-Each Jenkins testing environment is also equipt with docker and kubernetes support using access credentials.  see [JENKINS_README](kubernetes\jenkins\JENKINS_READ.md)environment  imported and ran against our application.
+Each Jenkins testing environment is also equipt with docker and kubernetes support using access credentials.  see [JENKINS_README](kubernetes\jenkins\JENKINS_READ.md).

 ---
 ---